 - or grocery shopping

-Just a couple of notes.
+Just a couple of tips for you.

 - The first time I made this dip, I used a whole jalapeño.
 It was just right.
 The next time I made it the EXACT same way, it was just a tad bit spicy for the average consumer.
 (Did you know that some jalapeños are spicier than others?)
 I LOVE spicy, so the heat was perfect for me.
 BUT, if you are not the spice gal/guy, just reduce some of the heat, test it, and then adjust accordingly.